lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 - a bit set to 1 in the Bitmap indicates that a tile associated with that bit position has been correctly received for that window.
 - a bit set to 0 in the Bitmap indicates that no tile associated with that bit position has been correctly received for that window.

-WINDOW_SIZE finely controls the size of the Bitmap sent in the SCHC ACK message, which may be critical to some LPWAN technologies.
+WINDOW_SIZE determines the size of the Bitmap sent in the SCHC ACK message.

 #### Timers and counters {#MiscTools}

 Some SCHC F/R modes can use the following timers and counters

-* Inactivity Timer: this timer can be used to unlock a SCHC Fragment receiver that is not receiving a SCHC F/R message while it is expecting one.
+* Inactivity Timer: a SCHC Fragment receiver uses this timer to abort waiting for a SCHC F/R message.

-* Retransmission Timer: this timer can be used by a SCHC Fragment sender to set a timeout on expecting a SCHC ACK.
+* Retransmission Timer: a SCHC Fragment sender uses this timer to abort waiting for an expected SCHC ACK.

-* Attempts: this counter counts the requests for SCHC ACKs.
-MAX_ACK_REQUESTS is the threshold at which an exception is raised.
+* Attempts: this counter counts the requests for SCHC ACKs, up to MAX_ACK_REQUESTS.

 ### Integrity Checking {#IntegrityChecking}